 xix.
 Staff are responsible for ensuring the security of School property and all information, files, documents, data etc within their possession, including both paper and electronic material.
 In particular, physical data (i.e., paper documents, which includes documents printed at home) must be secured and staff must ensure that:

-Paper documents are not removed from the School without the prior permission of [DETAILS].
+Paper documents are not removed from the School without the prior permission of the Leadership Team.
 When such permission is given, reasonable steps must be taken to ensure the confidentiality of the information is maintained during transit.
 In particular the information is not to be transported in see-through bags or other un-secured storage containers;

 Paper documents should not be used in public places and not left unattended in any place where it is at risk (e.g., in car boots, in a luggage rack on public transport);